Interpretability and Generalization Bounds for Learning Spatial Physics: Experiments

+Theorems~\ref{thm:fg} and~\ref{thm:linear-case} sharply characterize two specific parameter-learning settings.
+We now ask whether the same function-space dependence persists in operator-learning models for which we have no analogous theory.

-We conduct the training procedure for six types of models on datasets constructed with $N_{\text{grid}}=22$.
-We train each type of model from scratch using each of the 25 different datasets as the training dataset.
-After training, each model is then evaluated on the 24 other datasets that unseen during its training.
-This results in a $25\times25$ grid of MSEs for each model, shown in Fig.~\ref{fig:cross_error} and \ref{fig:cross_error_deeponet_neuralop} as heatmaps.
-The model with the best training MSE from 5 runs is chosen to its corresponding row in the heatamp.
-The implementation details and hyperparameters for all experiments are provided in App.~\ref{app:hyper}.
-Line plots of the same data with error bars over multiple seeds are included in App.~\ref{sec:repeatability}.
+We train models from scratch on datasets with $N_{\text{grid}}=22$ using each of the 25 different datasets.
+After training, each model is evaluated on the 24 other datasets unseen during training.
+This results in a $25\times25$ grid of MSEs for each model, shown in Figs.~\ref{fig:cross_error}--\ref{fig:other_pdes} as heatmaps.
+The model with the best training MSE from 5 runs is chosen to plot the corresponding row in the heatmap.
+Error bars over multiple seeds are shown in App.~\ref{sec:repeatability}.

-\paragraph{Finite Difference Model} As predicted by Theorem~\ref{thm:fg}, the test error is observed in Fig.~\ref{fig:error:prior} to increase as the polynomial order of the training data increases.
-The error is confounded by both the error from the finite difference and the error arising from the $|w-k|$ term.
-The error increases by both generalizing across higher order functions (the former term), moving to the right in the heatmap, and training on higher order functions (the latter term), moving down in the heatmap.
-Fig.~\ref{fig:theory_error_one_line} and Fig.~\ref{fig:sindy_error} in App.~\ref{app:grid} further explore this error in more settings.
-The error for the FEM dataset is orders of magnitude higher as it does not satisfy smoothness requirements for finite differences.
+\paragraph{Finite Difference Model} As predicted by Theorem~\ref{thm:fg}, the test error observed in Fig.~\ref{fig:error:prior} increases both when testing on higher-order functions (moving right in the heatmap) and when training on higher-order functions (moving down in the heatmap).
+The FEM dataset error is orders of magnitude higher as it violates smoothness requirements for finite differences.
+See Fig.~\ref{fig:sindy_error} in App.~\ref{app:grid} for further analysis on $\Delta x$ terms.

 \paragraph{Linear Model} We turn to Theorem~\ref{thm:linear-case} to empirically verify its predictions of $\mW$ in Fig.~\ref{fig:error:linear}.
-We initialize $W_0=0$, and do not use regularization.
+We initialize $W_0=0$ and do not use regularization.
 For each training run, the test error rises sharply when the test data are no longer in a subspace of the training data.
-There are three clear lower-triangular blocks in the heatmap representing the three families of nested subspaces, providing evidence for generalization across many types of function subspaces.
-Increasing polynomial orders decrease the MSE on the Cosine and Sine datasets (forming pyramid structures in the top middle and right.)
-The piecewise linear function space along the top row contains the $p=1$ space exactly, and consistently yields low MSE in all models.
+There are three clear lower-triangular blocks in the heatmap representing the three families of nested subspaces, providing evidence for generalization across function subspaces.
+Increasing polynomial orders decrease the MSE on the cosine and sine datasets (forming pyramid structures in the top middle and right.)
+The FEM piecewise linear function space along the top row shows consistently low MSE in all models.